 - 3GPP shall support to minimize the time that takes for a UE to be able to access radio resource configured for a network slice when the used radio resources for the network slice change e.g. during mobility, power cycle.

+Following service requirements may be supported with existing specifications:

+- 5G system shall support a mechanism to minimize service interruption for a UE when different radio resources are configured for a network slice in different geographical areas and when the UE crosses the geographic area boundaries.

 5.9.6 Potential New Requirements needed to support the use case